cemergin/Trivia-Fighter-Web/README.md

 ### Make History

 Beat other fighters' scores to put your name on the map.
 Check the leaderboard frequently to see if you still qualify for the top 10.

+**Disclaimer: It might take a refresh or two for your name to show up on the leaderboard**

 ## 🚀 Quick start